Non-party DIY anti-Tory campaigning: a full guide to doing it legally

 - paid Facebook advertising.

-As a grass-roots DIY election campaigner, there is just one law that you need to follow.
+As a grass-roots DIY election campaigner, there is just one law that you need to follow – the ‘election imprint’.

-You or your group do not need to register with anyone as a campaigner to get started and do it.
+You or your group do not need to register with anyone as a campaigner to deliver flyers or run a social media account.

-You would only have to register with the Electoral Commission (elections watchdog) if you were planning to spend:
+You only have to register with the Electoral Commission (elections watchdog) if you are going to spend:

 - more than £20,000 in England

 - more than £10,000 in Scotland, Wales or Northern Ireland

 If not, you are considered a “minor campaigner” and you are allowed to accept donations from anybody.
 [See more from Electoral Commission…]